Welcome to the Jungle: Uses in TV, film and video games

 The song was used in the 2004 video game Grand Theft Auto: San Andreas on the in-game radio station Radio X, and was used in the second trailer for the game.
-"Welcome to the Jungle" is also a playable song in the 2007 video game Guitar Hero III: Legends of Rock; the band's then-former guitarist Slash makes an appearance as a playable character in the game.
+"Welcome to the Jungle" is also a playable song in the 2007 video game Guitar Hero III: Legends of Rock; the band's then-former guitarist Slash also makes an appearance as a playable character in the game, who played himself, providing all motion capture recordings for his appearance.

-It also serves as the unofficial anthem for the Cincinnati Bengals whose stadium is nicknamed The Jungle.
+It also serves as the unofficial anthem for the Cincinnati Bengals, whose stadium is nicknamed The Jungle.

 Former professional baseball closer Éric Gagné used the song as his entrance music during his career.